 When the scene turns sour and we’re entering crisis mode, we can fool ourselves into thinking that it’s not so bad.

 When we smile, we tell our nervous system that everything is okay.
 Our nervous system then slows our heart rate, releases excess tension, and gives us our minds back.

 Do we look funny smiling as we perform?
 Maybe, but it’s not as bad as breaking down and falling to pieces.
 And many people actually prefer to watch someone with a friendly smile over someone with a look of terror.
 (And smiles are contagious!)

 Tactic #6: Soften Your Tongue and Eyes

 Much like the smile cues the body, when we soften our tongues and eyes we cue our mind to stop chattering.

 We can release the back of the tongue, letting it widen over our back teeth.
 It may help to exhale gently from the mouth.

 This quiets the internal dialog.
 It also releases neck and chest muscles, which in turn release excess tension in our arms and hands.

 When we soften our gaze as well, we can quickly return to a calm, focused state more suited for performing.

-We can release our eyes by becoming aware of our periphery vision.
+We can release our eyes by becoming aware of our peripheral vision.
 This deactivates the linear, analytic thoughts (generally accepted as “left brain”).
-And it activates our more creative and intuitive faculties (“right-brain”).
+And it activates our more creative and intuitive faculties (sometimes called the “right-brain”).